GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

   embedded into the platform device, and the user will not be prompted to insert e.g. a USB security key.
 * **[`authenticatorSelection.requireResidentKey`](https://w3c.github.io/webauthn/#dom-authenticatorselectioncriteria-residentkey)**:
   Set it to a boolean "true".
-Requiring a discoverable credential (resident key) stores user information to the passkey and lets users select the account upon authentication.
+A discoverable credential (resident key) stores user information to the passkey and lets users select the account upon authentication.